Optimizing Talent Pipeline Management for Sustainable Growth

 Construction

-Tips for implementing a talent pipeline
+How to manage a talent pipeline

 Review your current talent

 When implementing employee upskilling and reskilling programs, you may first want to identify candidates likely to succeed in these efforts.
-Consider reviewing current job performance and potential levels to determine which employees are ready to expand their skill set and take on more advanced roles.
+Consider reviewing current job performance and potential levels to determine which employees are ready to expand their skill sets and take on more advanced roles.
 Doing this creates a tangible representation of employees’ performance and offers a clear view of your workforce's productivity.

 For the employee review, the first metric to identify is the employee's performance level, which measures what the employee does and how they do it.
 You can develop your own classification system, but it can be as simple as classifying employee performance as weak, solid, or strong.